robinweser/bredon/README.md

 # Bredon

-Bredon is a modern CSS value parser in JavaScript.<br>
+Bredon is a modern CSS value compiler in JavaScript.<br>
 It uses very detailed nodes and provides as much information as possible for each value.<br>
 You may also use it to transform the AST and generate new CSS values.